andresgalante/minder/README.md

 Minder can be deployed as a Helm chart and provides a CLI tool ‘minder’.
 Stacklok, the company behind Minder, also provides a free-to-use hosted version of Minder (for public repositories only).
-Minder is designed to be extensible, allowing users to integrate with their existing tooling and processes.
+Minder is designed to be extensible, allowing users to integrate with their existing tooling
 ## Features

 * **Repo configuration and security:** Simplify configuration and management of security settings and policies across repos.